sentry-official/mcp-cap-internal/README.md

 ![mcpcap logo](https://raw.githubusercontent.com/mcpcap/mcpcap/main/readme-assets/mcpcap-logo.png)

-A modular Python MCP (Model Context Protocol) Server for analyzing PCAP files. mcpcap enables LLMs to read and analyze network packet captures from local or remote sources, providing structured JSON responses about network traffic.
+A modular Python MCP (Model Context Protocol) Server for analyzing PCAP files. mcpcap enables LLMs to read and analyze network packet captures with protocol-specific analysis tools that accept local files or remote URLs as parameters.

 ## Overview

 mcpcap uses a modular architecture to analyze different network protocols found in PCAP files.
-Each module focuses on a specific protocol, allowing for targeted analysis and easy extensibility.
-The server leverages the powerful scapy library for packet parsing and analysis.
+Each module provides specialized analysis tools that can be called independently with any PCAP file, making it perfect for integration with Claude Desktop and other MCP clients.

 ### Key Features

+- **Stateless MCP Tools**: Each analysis accepts PCAP file paths or URLs as parameters
-- **Modular Architecture**: Easily extensible to support new protocols
+- **Modular Architecture**: DNS and DHCP modules with easy extensibility for new protocols
-- **Local & Remote PCAP Support**: Read files from local directories or HTTP servers
+- **Local & Remote PCAP Support**: Analyze files from local storage or HTTP URLs
 - **Scapy Integration**: Leverages scapy's comprehensive packet parsing capabilities
-- **MCP Server**: Integrates seamlessly with LLM clients via Model Context Protocol
+- **Specialized Analysis Prompts**: Security, networking, and forensic analysis guidance
-- **JSON Responses**: Structured data format for easy LLM consumption
+- **JSON Responses**: Structured data format optimized for LLM consumption

 ## Installation